jgeomos/transd-levelset/USER_GUIDE.md

 ## Tips for New Users

 1. **Start with the example** — Run the provided synthetic example to understand the workflow before using your own data

+2. **Check your sensitivity matrix** — Ensure it matches your model grid dimensions

-2. **Start with few epochs** — Use `num_epochs = 20-50` initially to check that everything works before running longer chains
+3. **Start with few epochs** — Use `num_epochs = 20-50` initially to check that everything works before running longer chains

-3. **Tune acceptance rates** — If models rarely change, decrease `std_data_fit`; if they change too chaotically, increase it
+4. **Tune acceptance rates** — If models rarely change, increase `std_data_fit`; if they change too chaotically, decrease it

-4. **View results in ParaView** — Open the `.vtk` files to visualize how the model evolves, and analyse plots produced by the Python scripts to assess convervence or make a diagnonis on potential issues.
+5. **View results in ParaView** — Open the `.vts` and `.vtp` files to visualize how the model evolves

 ## Reproducibility

-The code automatically saves the random seed and a copy of your parameter file to the output directory.
+The code automatically saves the random seed (in the log) and a copy of your parameter file to the output directory.
 To reproduce a run exactly, use the same seed and parameter file.